 In order for a faculty member to view the record or transcript, the Registrar’s Office must have a written release from the student.
 Information regarding students’ academic records can be found in the Advising Students section of this Faculty Handbook.

-The Office of Student Affairs coordinates the annual HSPH teaching and mentoring awards.
+The Office of Student Affairs coordinates the annual Harvard Chan School teaching and mentoring awards.
 There are four teaching awards and one mentoring award.
 The teaching awards are comprised of the Roger L. Nichols Excellence in Teaching Award and three teaching citations.
 Awards are based on student course evaluations.
 The questions used to determine award recipients focus on quality of teaching and effectiveness in class.
 The mentoring award is decided by student nominations and by committee vote.
-The committee includes members of the HSPH Student Government and administrators.
+The committee includes members of the Harvard Chan School Student Government and administrators.
 The teaching and mentoring awards are presented at the June faculty meeting, along with an award to the best teaching assistant.

 New courses must be proposed on the Registrar’s Office Course Proposal Form.
 The information from the form is forwarded to the Committee on Educational Policy (CEP) for approval.
 New courses are expected to meet three criteria: